 Identify Software Install Count Using PowerShell

-Use a PowerShell script to identify software packages installed on every device in an organization referenced by the computer name.
+Scripting language used for Windows worklets. script to identify software packages installed on every device

-part of the last line of the script.
-You'll also want the Set-Content
+Set-Content line reflects all the fields you add to the Select-Object part of the last line of the script.
+You'll also want the Set-Content line to have the fields in the same order as the Select-Object.Available fields:

 List All Software Packages for All Devices